FEATURED BOOKS

 The Tallest Tower: Eiffel and the Belle Epoque by veteran international journalist Joseph Harriss

 was originally published by Houghton Mifflin.
-It is widely considered the definitive
+Updated by UP, it is widely considered the definitive

 history of the world's most famous landmark. "...Written with wit and charm..." said